NishulDhakar/Dhanaya-System/README.md

 ---

-## 🧪 Validation Philosophy
+## Validation Philosophy

-The system is considered **correct** only if it passes:
+The system is correct only if it passes:

-- Zero-trade scenario (HOLD-only strategy)
+- Zero-trade strategy
-- Flat market data
+- Flat market
-- Trending market data
+- Trending market
-- Volatile market data
+- Volatile market
-- Stress tests (frequent signals, tight stops)
+- Stress tests

-Profitability is **not** a validation criterion at this stage.
+Profitability is **not** a validation requirement.

 ---

-## 🧠 Why ML Is Not Added Yet
+## ML & GenAI (Deferred by Design)

-ML and GenAI are **layers**, not foundations.
+ML and GenAI are layers, not foundations.

-They answer different questions:

-- **ML:** “When should I trust a rule?”
+- ML answers: *When should I trust a rule?*
-- **GenAI:** “Why am I behaving this way as a trader?”

-Adding them too early would:
-- amplify noise
-- hide bugs
-- destroy interpretability
+- GenAI answers: *Why is the system behaving this way?*

 They will be added **only after the core is locked and validated**.

 ---

-## 🧭 Roadmap (High-Level)
+## Status

-- ✅ Core Engine (DONE)
+- Core engine: complete
-- ✅ Deterministic Execution (DONE)
+- Deterministic execution: complete
-- ✅ Trade & Decision Logging (DONE)
+- Logging & analytics: complete
-- ✅ Analytics (DONE)
-- 🔒 Core Freeze (`core-v1.0`)
+- Core version: `core-v1.0` (frozen)
-- 🧪 Multi-run Validation
-- 🤖 ML Phase 1: Trade Outcome Classification
-- 🧠 GenAI Phase: Behavioral Analysis & Coaching

 ---

-## 🎯 Intended Use

-- Learning how real trading systems are built
-- Demonstrating system design & correctness
-- Creating clean datasets for ML research
-- Interview-ready backend project

----

-## 📌 Final Note
+## Final Principle

-> This project optimizes for **trust before intelligence**.
+> Trust comes before intelligence.

 Only a trustworthy system deserves ML.

----